nikovett/charging-planner/CONTEXT.md

 **Legend items** are all conditional — each only appears when that bar type is visible in the histogram.
 Labels: optimal, suboptimal, missed, forecast.

 **Histogram window:** centered on the midpoint of charging slots ±12h, starting no earlier than the first available slot.
+Both rangeStart and rangeEnd are snapped to 15-minute slot boundaries (floor/ceil) so bars always fill edge to edge.

 **Hover/touch interaction:**
 - Hovering any bar → right hero shows that slot's price and time